 This course covers both the design and basic configuration of computer networks.
-Using Cisco Systems CCDA® certification as a guide, students will learn about the OSI model, network topologies, Wide Area Network (WAN) technologies, wireless LAN, IP addressing, routing protocols, and network security mechanisms.
-This course also utilizes simulation software to create a small virtual network on the student's personal computer running Windows XP or Vista.
-This provides the student interactive configuration experience with the Cisco Systems Internetworking Operating System (IOS) in an isolated environment.
+Using Cisco Systems CCDA© certification as a guide, students will learn about the OSI model, network topologies, Wide Area Network (WAN) technologies, wireless LAN, IP addressing, routing protocols, and network security mechanisms.
+This course provides the student interactive configuration experience with the Cisco Systems Internetworking Operating System (IOS) in an isolated environment.